Hultan/chessImager/readme.md

    image, _ := imager.RenderEx(fen, ctx)
 ```

-Another alternative is to use the method `AddMoveEx()`, that allows you to provide some special
-styling to this particular move:
+Another alternative is to use the method `AddMoveEx()`, that allows you to provide some special styling to this particular move, on top of the from square and the to square:

 ```go
    imager := chessImager.NewImager()